ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 This release did not happen yet.

-Please update this file within PRs accordingly.
+Please update this file within every PR:

-For non-trivial changes, you can choose to be part of the highlighted changes.
-Please make sure to add some short tutorial, asciinema, or how-to-use for highlighted items.
+- For non-trivial changes, you can choose to be part of the highlighted changes.
+- Please make
+  sure to add some short tutorial, asciinema, or how-to-use for highlighted items.

-Please add your name to every contribution
+- Please add your name in parentheses and italics to every contribution, i.e., syntax: "*(<myname>)*".
-syntax: ", thanks to <myname>".

 <<`scripts/generate-news-entry`>>